Digital Marketing for Skeptics

 Take some time to think about what your next steps might look like.
 How can you set aside time to follow through on these tips and enhance your personal connections through online sources?

 Thanks so much for joining me on this audio journey to learn more about Digital Marketing for Skeptics!
-I hope to see you in the Workshop!
+I hope to see you in Your ROI Club!